simcap/fuzzgun/README.md

 Fuzzgun takes as input a string layout.
 A **layout** is an string example of a structured input.

-Once given a layout, here is the basic algorithm (of my own cooking, i.e. feedback welcome) that will be applied:
+Here is the basic algorithm (of my own cooking, i.e. feedback welcome) that will be applied to the input:

 1. **Tokenizing** separates the input string into either _alpha, numerical or separator_ tokens
 2. **Labelizing**